 Is your dog friendly?
 Does she like being with other dogs?
 Does he happily greet people?
 If so, then probably!
 We can accommodate all kinds of personalities and play styles.
 Even lower-energy dogs like daycare.
 After all, who doesn't like to sunbathe by the pool all day?
 Our only exceptions are overly aggressive, overly fearful, or unfixed dogs over 12 months of age.

 Boarding guests are let out first thing at 7am.
 Breakfast is fed between 7:30 and 8am, weather-dependent.
 They rejoin the daycare group an hour later.
-Dinner is fed about 6pm, with a bedtime potty break later on.
+Dinner is fed about 6pm, with a bedtime potty break between 8-9pm.

 Daycare starts with the first arrival at 7 am.
 We play until 12:30pm, when Naptime begins.
 All guests, boarding and daycare, retreat to private crates for a mandatory rest period.
 At 2pm, play begins again!
 Daycare guests go home by 7pm.